bbrzycki/setigen/docs/source/basics.rst

     # Loading a Frame object from file
     loaded_frame = stg.Frame.load_pickle(filename='frame.pickle')

-Note that :code:`load_pickle` is a class method, not an instance method.
+Note that :func:`~setigen.Frame.load_pickle` is a class method, not an instance method.

 Using numpy
 ^^^^^^^^^^^